Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Topological Shape Analysis for Medical Images

+Dimension-one features are summarized in quadrants I and II of a dimension-one persistence diagram.
+First, the normal regions surrounded by the tumor regions appear in quadrant II.
+Here, the large negative birth value means the surrounding tumor regions are thick (e.g., J vs. K and L vs. M of Figure~\ref{subfig:interpret-dim1}), and the large death value means the trapped normal regions are large (e.g., J vs. L and K vs. M of Figure~\ref{subfig:interpret-dim1}).
+Second, the broken-ring-shaped or double-broken-ring-shaped tumor regions are recorded in quadrant I. The large birth values imply that there are large gaps in the broken-ring or double-broken-ring-shaped shaped regions (e.g., N vs. O of Figure~\ref{subfig:interpret-dim1}).
+Also, the large death value means the size of the inside of the broken-ring or double-broken-ring shape is large (e.g., N vs. P of Figure~\ref{subfig:interpret-dim1}).

-We note that the size of features is measured by the radius of the largest circle that can be placed inside.
-Also, dimension-zero and dimension-one features are not exclusive; the pixels used to construct dimension-zero features can be used to build dimension-one feature and vice versa.
-For example, tumor regions in Figure~\ref{subfig:interpret-dim1} are also counted as dimension-zero features.
+The size of persistent homology features is measured by the radius of the largest circle that can be placed inside.
+Also, dimension-zero and dimension-one features are not exclusive; the pixels used to construct dimension-zero features can be used to build dimension-one features and vice versa.
+For example, the ring-shaped and broken-ring-shaped tumor regions in Figure~\ref{subfig:interpret-dim1} are also counted as dimension-zero features.

+We note that the persistence diagram is not an invertible function of the shape; we can summarize the shape using the persistence diagram but cannot recover the shape from the persistence diagram.
+However, one may identify the location of the features on the image using the persistence diagram \citep{obayashi2018persistence}.